Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables: Dependence structures beyond second-order moments

-Quantile cross-spectral analysis bridges two literatures focusing separately on the dependence between variables in quantiles, and across frequencies.
-It thus provides a general, unifying framework for estimating dependence between economic time series.
+Quantile cross-spectral analysis provides a general, unifying framework for estimating dependence between economic time series.
 As noted in the early work of \cite{granger1966typical}, the spectral distribution of an economic variable has a typical shape which distinguishes long-term fluctuations from short-term ones.
 These fluctuations point to economic activity at different frequencies (after removal of trend in mean, as well as seasonal components).
-After \cite{granger1966typical} studied the behavior of single time series, important literature using cross-spectral analysis to identify the dependence between variables quickly emerged (from \cite{granger1969investigating} to more recent \cite{croux2001measure}).
-Instead of considering only cross-sectional correlations, researchers started to use coherency (frequency dependent correlation) to investigate short-run and long-run dynamic properties of multiple time series, and identify business cycle synchronization \citep{croux2001measure}.
-In one of his very last papers, \cite{granger2010some} hypothesized about possible cointegrating relationships in quantiles, leading to the first notion of general types of dependence that quantile cross-spectral analysis is addressing.
+After \cite{granger1966typical} studied the behaviour of single time series, important literature using cross-spectral analysis to identify the dependence between variables quickly emerged (from \cite{granger1969investigating} to more recent \cite{croux2001measure}).
+Instead of considering only cross-sectional correlations, researchers started to use coherency (frequency dependent correlation) to investigate short-run and long-run dynamic properties of multiple time series, and identify business cycle synchronisation; see \cite{croux2001measure}.
+In one of his very last papers, \cite{granger2010some} hypothesised about possible cointegrating relationships in quantiles, leading to the first notion of general types of dependence that quantile cross-spectral analysis is addressing.
 The quantile cointegration developed by \cite{xiao2009quantile} partially addresses the problem, but does not allow to fully explore the frequency dependent structure of correlations in different quantiles of the joint distribution.

-Although a powerful tool, classical (cross-)spectral analysis becomes of limited use in many situations.
-Relying entirely on means and covariances, it is not robust to heavy tails, cannot accommodate infinite variances, and cannot account for conditional changes in skewness or kurtosis, or dependence in extremes -- features often present in economic data.
-Several authors aimed at a robustification of the classical tools against outliers (see \cite{KleinerEtAl1979} for an early contribution, or Chapter~8 of~\cite{MaronnaEtAl2006} for an overview; a weighted ``self-normalized'' periodogram was introduced by \cite{KluppelbergMikosch1994}; parameter estimates in time series models, based on the traditional spectra, were obtained from a robustified periodogram by \cite{HillMcCloskey2013}; \cite{Katkovnik1998} introduced a periodogram based on robust loss functions).
-Recently, important contributions that aim for accounting of more general dynamics emerged in the literature.